 Q: THE PRICE LISTED ON YOUR WEBSITE INCLUDES WHAT EXACTLY?

-A: The tuition fee indicated on our website includes: Teaching, Accommodation and 3 standard, but wonderful meals a day.
+A: The tuition fee indicated on our website includes: Teaching, Accommodation and 3 basic, but wonderful meals a day.

 Q: HOW DO I PAY THE TUITION FEE?